sirix777/inertia-psr15/README.md

-# inertia-psr15
+# Sirix inertia-psr15

+This is a maintained fork of https://github.com/cherifGsoul/inertia-psr15.
+It preserves the original goal while updating PHP versions, tooling, and namespace/package details for this fork.
+See “Fork notes” below for differences.

-Before using this library, is important to know [what is Inertia.js](https://inertiajs.com/#top), [what is it for](https://inertiajs.com/who-is-it-for) and [how it works](https://inertiajs.com/how-it-works), in the [official Inertia.js website](https://inertiajs.com/)
+Before using this library, it’s important to know [what is Inertia.js](https://inertiajs.com/#top), [what is it for](https://inertiajs.com/who-is-it-for) and [how it works](https://inertiajs.com/how-it-works), on the [official Inertia.js website](https://inertiajs.com/).

 PHP PSR-15 [InertiaJS](https://inertiajs.com/) server-side adapter, it can be used with [Mezzio](https://mezzio.dev/), [Slim](https://www.slimframework.com/) or any framework that implements PSR-15 interfaces.

-The adapter is a PSR-15 middleware to detect InertiaJS requests and prepare and send Response to be read and rendered by InertiaJS front-end components, the usage after installation and configuration can be easy as:
+The adapter is a PSR-15 middleware to detect InertiaJS requests and prepare and send Response to be read and rendered by InertiaJS front-end components.
+After installation and configuration, usage can be as simple as:

 ```php